 - Legal custody

 Legal and physical custody may be awarded to both of you or to one of you.

-A parenting plan is required by the state of Nebraska anytime there are court proceedings involving custody, visitation, parenting time, etc. Our attorneys represent you during the development of this plan.
-We can help you work out all of the details so that you can be sure you are doing what is best for your child in the wake of marriage dissolution.
+A parenting plan is required by the state of Nebraska any time there are court proceedings involving custody, visitation, parenting time, etc. Our attorneys represent you during the development of this plan.
+We can help you work out the details so that you can be sure you are doing what is best for your child in the wake of marriage dissolution.